How do I find out whether I can get any benefits or subsidies?

 If you do not have a bank account and (for some reason) are unable to open one, then you can choose someone you trust to be your "agent" and have your benefit deposited into their bank account.
 You need to complete a Redirection of Benefit Payment form for this.

-To avoid potential confusion of which money is yours and which is theirs, it would be a good idea for your agent to have a bank account which is solely for the purpose of receiving your benefit payments.
+To avoid potential confusion over which money is yours and which is theirs, it would be a good idea for your agent to have a bank account which is solely for the purpose of receiving your benefit payments.

 More information about opening a bank account, and what to do if you are unable to satisfy the bank's proof of ID requirements, is on our General banking page.